The Disgrace at Hamilton College

-I have a hypothesis that some day I’ll get around to gathering evidence about; namely, that private liberal arts colleges are actually worse for their narrow political correctness than big research universities like Berkeley, the University of Colorado at Boulder, or Harvard.
+I have a hypothesis that some day I’ll get around to gathering evidence about: namely, that private liberal arts colleges are actually worse for their narrow political correctness than big research universities like Berkeley, the University of Colorado at Boulder, or Harvard.
 Although Berkeley has been wracked recently over the issue of free speech and the promised/threatened visit by Milo, the most shocking events of the past year have occurred at small private colleges like Middlebury (Charles Murray) and Claremont McKenna College (Heather Mac Donald).
 In point of fact, I hosted Heather Mac Donald at Berkeley for a public event two days before the riot that greeted her at Claremont, and it went off without a hitch.
 Moreover, I think there is good evidence accumulating that liberal arts colleges are trending much more radical.

 Case in point is Hamilton College in upstate New York, which is currently advertising to hire a new professor of philosophy.
 But there is this coda in the job description: